-The notes will be issued under and secured by an indenture entered into by the trust, the indenture trustee and the trustee or eligible lender trustee, as applicable.
+The notes will be issued under and secured by an indenture entered into by the trust, the indenture trustee, the trustee or owner trustee, as applicable, and the trustee or eligible lender trustee, as applicable.
 If specified in the related prospectus supplement, the voting rights of noteholders may be limited only to the holders of the most senior class or classes of outstanding notes (except with respect to those matters requiring consent of 100% of all noteholders); and if not so specified, all noteholders will have voting rights regarding any actions requiring the consent of noteholders as set forth below.

 Modification of Indenture.
-With the consent of the holders of a majority of the notes of the related series, the indenture trustee and the trustee or eligible lender trustee, as applicable, may execute a supplemental indenture to add, change or eliminate any provisions of the indenture or to modify the rights of such noteholders.
+With the consent of the holders of a majority of the notes of the related series, the indenture trustee, the trustee, eligible lender trustee or owner trustee, as applicable, may execute a supplemental indenture to add, change or eliminate any provisions of the indenture or to modify the rights of such noteholders.